DSY-Crypto/DSY-Token/README.md

 ## 📄 Description

-DSY (Digital Syrian Crypto) is a decentralized digital currency that aims to support the digital economic growth in Syria by providing a reliable, accessible, and secure crypto solution.
+DSY (Decentralized System Yield) is a decentralized digital asset built on BNB Smart Chain (BEP-20).

+The project focuses on providing transparent, secure, and efficient blockchain-based utilities, supporting value transfer and Web3 ecosystem integrations.
+DSY is designed with an emphasis on decentralization, low transaction costs, and long-term sustainability.

 ## 🛠️ Technical